Kristina01111000/Drws_site/README.md

 After peepso confirmation key is done fix the colors of the quiz matrix questions
 Make chats for the quizzes that don’t have them
-Add lesson 6 image and blurb on GH

 Add bubbles to the wellness check (1 - 5)
 Make title bolder and larger
 Make title Growing Holistically “Wellness Self Check”